ajmeese7/3d-designs/README.md

 # 3d-designs
-Designs I have modified to fit my use case
+Designs I have modified to fit my use case or created from scratch when nothing applicable was readily available.